yl2811-cmd/Showheel/wwwroot/story-engl.md

 Not Wonder.
 Not the Awe of Ep13.
 The senses are cold, thin, and stripped.
 Kassia was actually more stable than Anna in thin air—her instrumentation method did not rely on hearing.
 Anna's body-first approach has been partially downgraded.
 The differences between the two methodologies become physically apparent in extreme environments.
+[Perceptual Evolution Anchor Point, Anna-Kassia Perceptual Intersection, Methodological Failure Mode Comparison] A prose-level comparison seed: Kassia checks the instruments, Anna closes her eyes and tries to listen to the wind.
+Kassia's data panel provided a clear pressure gradient.
+Anna's ears gave a vague signal, weakened by the thin air.
+The two people are doing the same thing—reading the environment.
+The amount of information they obtain overlaps at this altitude:
+Kassia's method provides more information than Anna's method for the first time.
+Anna closing her eyes and frowning vs. Kassia looking at the data panel and nodding—both are in the same frame.
+No narrator explanation needed.
+★ Function: The methodology is not about who is better—it's about having different failure modes under different conditions.
+The child flight continuum perceived the boundaries of extreme altitudes.
+This foreshadows the fog section of Ep57.
+; Ep57 Anna loses all external access but retreats to proprioception—more stable than Kassia.
+Here, the opposite is true.
+Echo: M-30 (high-altitude hearing degradation) → Here (intersection) → Ep57 (proprioception extreme, Anna more stable)

 **Ep45 — Lia's Complete Memories Unfold ★★★ (~8-10K words)**
 Direction: **Strip away all insulation**.
 Anna isn't doing analysis here.
 Her body is reliving the experience.